Vincent-LAMBERT/inkscape-microgestures/docs/inkscape-installation-steps.md

 You can find all the configured paths in `Edit -> Preferences -> System`.

-## Running the extensions from Inkscape
+### Running the extensions from Inkscape
 You can use the extensions by running `Extensions > Microgestures > Extension Name...`.
 Once you have configured your settings, you hit `Apply` to generate the representations.

-:warning: :warning: :warning: The extensions may not work if you have not previously applied the transformations.
+:warning: :warning: :warning: The extensions may not work as expected if you have not previously applied the transformations.
 Please run `Extensions > Modify Path > Apply Transform...` to do so.